dthomas601/fuzzing_tutorial/3_Exercises/Exercise_4/README.md

 The C++ code that imports an Ada function is saved to ```int_overflow_file_read.cpp```.

+In this portion of the assignment, we will provide different tasks that each student should complete.
+The answers are provided below, but the goal for the user should be to complete the activities without assistance.
+Only look at portions of the answers when all other alternatives have been exhausted.

 ### Task 1: Compile Programs

 Take the provided files and compile them using AFL's compilers.
 (Hint: afl-g++-fast has been tested for these exercises.)